BirchKwok/NumPack/README.md

 # NumPack

 NumPack is a lightning-fast array manipulation engine that revolutionizes how you handle large-scale NumPy arrays.
 By combining Rust's raw performance with Python's ease of use, NumPack delivers exceptional performance across multiple scenarios.
-With our high-performance binary format, NumPack achieves 5,287 MB/s read throughput and lazy loading provides near-zero overhead initialization with 27,127 MB/s equivalent throughput.
+With our high-performance binary format and intelligent lazy loading, NumPack achieves near-zero overhead initialization and unprecedented modification speeds.
 Whether you're working with gigabyte-sized matrices or performing millions of array operations, NumPack makes it effortless with its zero-copy architecture and intelligent memory management.

 Key highlights:
-- 🚀 **22.2x faster** reading than Parquet, **2.0x faster** than Zarr
+- 🚀 **104x faster** row replacement operations than NPY
+- 💨 **2-3x faster** data append for large datasets
-- ⚡ **27,127 MB/s** lazy loading throughput with near-zero initialization overhead
+- ⚡ **2-7x faster** lazy loading than NumPy mmap
-- 🚀 **5,287 MB/s** read throughput, competitive with NumPy .npy format
+- 📖 **2x faster** full data loading than NPY
 - 💾 Zero-copy operations for minimal memory footprint
 - 🔄 Seamless integration with existing NumPy workflows
 - 🛠 Battle-tested in production with arrays exceeding 1 billion rows